k22delafuente/Project_1_G2/README.md

 ![!(Images/JaJuan_map.png)](Images/JaJuan_map.png)

 Latitude 38.32, Longitude -121.98 (Inland) – Extremely high population density (392.63 people per room).

 Latitude 40.41, Longitude -120.51 (Inland) – Population density of 116.61.

 Latitude 35.32, Longitude -120.70 (Near Ocean) – Population density of 55.36.

 Latitude 38.69, Longitude -121.15 (Inland) – Population density of 27.81.

 Latitude 34.47, Longitude -118.59 (Inland) – Population density of 16.23.

 The highest density of the location appears to be near Sacramento, in California. lowest density the location in Lancaster, California.

+Housing costs are most expensive associated with high population density Low-density areas are more rural and less populated.
+Also, income is moderate in highly populated dense areas.